 Marriott Ko Olina Beach Club in Oahu, Hawaii

-During our recent trip to Oahu, we spent 4 nights at the luxurious Marriott Ko Olina Beach Club.
+On our last trip to Oahu, we spent 4 nights at the luxurious Marriott Ko Olina Beach Club.
 This popular Oahu beach resort is located in the Ko Olina neighbourhood, about 30 minutes west of Honolulu.
 In this blog post, we share our photos and experience from our stay at Marriott Ko Olina Beach Club.

 When we posted on social media asking where to stay in Oahu, several people recommended we look at Ko Olina beach resorts, rather than the bustling Waikiki Beach.
 We did further research and agreed that Ko Olina was a good fit for us.
 So, we decided to do both!